Penguin Prison: 2014-2016: Lost In New York

-2017-Present: Turn It Up EP and singles
+2017-2024: Turn It Up EP and singles

 Glover continued making remixes, and released the Turn It Up EP on February 9, 2018.
 On May 10, 2019, he released "The Heat".
 On October 9, 2020, he released "Better", a song about the COVID-19 pandemic.
 Glover stated on his Instagram "This has been a very difficult year for a lot of people - a global pandemic, social injustice, climate change and countless other troubling developments.
 I wanted to make a song about rising above it all".
 On February 12, 2021, he released "All Your Love".
 He explained the meaning of the song on his Instagram, saying "This song is my version of a ballad and a dedication to my wife - an acknowledgement put into record.
 The past year has brought on a lot of feelings for everyone.
 For me, a renewed sense of gratitude for the people closest to me."
 On February 23, 2024, he released a remix of "The Worst" by The Sometimes Island.

+2025-Present: Fundamental Feelings

+In late 2025, Glover announced he has been working on a new album entitled Fundamental Feelings, named after the public access show he had in high school with his friend.
+He also provided background vocals for the single Undone by Alex Frankel (formerly a member of Holy Ghost!).